m-lab/website/_pages/policy-mlab-technical-scope.md

 In addition, researchers lack the means to easily share large data sets with one another.
 Thus, was difficult for researchers to build new experiments on previous network measurement experiments, compare or independently verify results, or publicize data.

 M-Lab was founded by New America Foundation’s Open Technology Institute (OTI), Princeton University’s PlanetLab Consortium, Google Inc., and academic researchers in order to help address these barriers to research.
-M-Lab is now led by teams based at Code for Science & Society; New America’s Open Technology Institute; Google, Inc; Princeton University’s PlanetLab; and supported by partners around the world.
+M-Lab is now led by teams based at Superbloom; New America’s Open Technology Institute; Google, Inc; Princeton University’s PlanetLab; and supported by partners around the world.

 ### 1.2 Goals